BishalN/openchat/z-report/chapter-1-introduction.md

 ## 1.6 Report Organization

-This report provides a comprehensive understanding of the OpenChat project from conception through implementation and evaluation.
+This report provides a comprehensive understanding of the ChatBuddy project from conception through implementation and evaluation.

 ### Chapter Overview